 Due to the enhancement of scientific data acquisition techniques, the resolution of scientific image datasets easily exceeds the resolution of single desktop displays.
 For example, geoscientists working with aerial and satellite imagery deal with 365Kx365K pixels maps and neurobiologists create images of the brain with montages consisting of thousands of pictures from a high-resolution microscope (4Kx4K pixels sensor).
-SAGE can support hundreds of megapixels of display resolution which is enough for the high-resolution visualizations of such datasets.
+SAGE can support hundreds of megapixels of display resolution which is necessary for this type of datasets.